Band | Job titles |

 What do you do in your role?

 Provide professional leadership to a team of physiotherapists in the delivery of pulmonary rehab, sub acute step down from hospital, hospital prevention when indicated.
-Develop respiratory services with the community respiraatory team - more recently provide expert advice to the other physiotherapists within MPFT.
+Develop respiratory services with the community respiratory team - more recently provide expert advice to the other physiotherapists within MPFT.

 Have you always worked in this role?